bettercallshao/kut/README.md

 # kut
 kut is now kwt at https://github.com/bettercallshao/kwt

-I learned kut is a bad word in dutch, so the name mutated a little to be inclusive.
+I learned kut is a bad word in dutch, so the name is mutated a little to be inclusive.